My Dad’s Blind by Anna Shiels-Mcnamee, winner of Best Production at the Dublin Fringe Festival 2018.

 This play is a work of fiction, inspired by Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS) communities in Canada and the U.S. Gracie, and all other characters and the events mentioned in the play, are works of fiction as well.

-Gemma was the Assistant Director on the world premiere of The Shadow Factory by Howard Brenton, directed by Sam Hodges at the Nuffield Southampton Theatres.
+Gemma was the Assistant Director on the world premiere and the revival productions of The Shadow Factory by Howard Brenton, directed by Sam Hodges at the Nuffield Southampton Theatres Jan-March 2018/2019.

 Autumn 1940.
 The Battle of Britain rages.

 Southampton is home to our only hope of victory: the Spitfire.
 But when the Luftwaffe drops 2,300 bombs inthree devastating raids, the city goes up in flames and the Woolston Supermarine Spitfire factory is destroyed.